 We live in a digital world.
 If you are providing goods or services as a business or individual enterprise, it’s crucial that customers and potential customers can find you online as it’s the first place they’ll look.
 Many businesses are active on social media to promote their goods or services, but it’s worth remembering that these profiles are just rented digital assets.
 It is much more valuable to own and run your own fully independent website which you control.

 Businesses can use a .ie domain to build a website, geared towards marketing products and services, attracting new customers, making more sales and driving revenue growth.
-Building a website has never been easier with many .ie accredited Registrars and other suppliers offering really simple do-it-yourself web builder packages.

 An e-commerce-enabled website is a major brand asset and a digital shopfront, allowing an SME sell to new and existing customers at home and abroad 24/7.
 It gives a business their own self-directed digital space, which offers potential customers reassurance that they are a credible and authentic business.
+Our .IE Consumer Trust research reveals that 69% of Irish consumers trust businesses that have their own website.

 Proper business email addresses are also important, such as email@example.com instead of firstname.lastname@example.org.
 A branded email which matches the website adds a level of professionalism and legitimacy to communications.
 It gives the right first impression that you are an established, trustworthy business and helps to develop your brand consistency.